wemrysi/quasar/README.md

 A successful upload will replace any previous contents atomically, leaving them unchanged if an error occurs.

+If the request path identifies a directory, the body should contain a `zip` archive (such as can be downloaded using `GET` with a directory path).
+Each file in the archive is written as if it was uploaded separately.
+The write is _not_ atomic; if an error occurs after some files are written, the file system is not restored to its previous state.

 If an error occurs when reading data from the request body, the response will contain a summary in the common `error` field and a separate array of error messages about specific values under `details`.

-Fails if the path identifies a view.
+Fails if the path identifies an existing view.

 ### POST /data/fs/[path]